lovisgod/loadb/README.md

 # loadb
-Loadb is a tool that helps to automates with the process if testing your application for loads.
+Loadb is a tool that helps to automates with the process of testing your application for loads.

-Load balancing refers to efficiently distributing incoming network traffic across a group of backend servers, also known as a server farm or server pool.
+Load balancing refers to efficiently distributing incoming network traffic across a group of backend servers, also known as a server farm or server pool. **(But we are not performing Load balancing here but load testing)**

 Modern high‑traffic websites must serve hundreds of thousands, if not millions, of concurrent requests from users or clients and return the correct text, images, video, or application data, all in a fast and reliable manner.